Ahh… natsukashiiii… those summer days in Japan when I used to eat my weight in Matcha Haagen Dazs from the 7-11 convenience store around the corner!

 From simple soft serve in a cone, to matcha sundaes, to matcha tiramisu.

 Tombo is really popular, rather narrow, and they don’t take reservations.
 Right across the road, however, is the old favourite, Kulu Kulu sushi.
 Being a conveyor-belt sushi place, the turnover is fast… just check their opening hours.

-Right, I’m off to search for more.
-I’ve got some good ideas…. but if you have any ideas where I can find more matcha or green tea ice cream, let me know!
+Right, I’m off to search for more melting matcha moments in London!
+If you have any top tips on where else to encounter matcha or green tea ice cream in London, please do let us know!